rails/rails/guides/source/asset_pipeline.md

 The asset pipeline provides a framework to concatenate and minify or compress JavaScript and CSS assets.
 It also adds the ability to write these assets in other languages and pre-processors such as CoffeeScript, Sass and ERB.
+It allows assets in your application to be automatically combined with assets from other gems.
+For example, jquery-rails includes a copy of jquery.js and enables AJAX features in Rails.

 The asset pipeline is technically no longer a core feature of Rails 4, it has been extracted out of the framework into the